schromya/Froggy/rusty-frog/README.md

 ## Usage

-The program should already be built, but to build it, run `cargo build` in this directory.
+The program should already be built (on Windows), but to build it, run `cargo build` in this directory.
 Then run `cargo run` to execute the file.

 ## Dependencies